AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

 >[!NOTE]
 >
->If at least 1 conditional product attribute has empty value, then cart price rule is not applied to this product.
+>If at least one conditional product attribute has empty value, then cart price rule is not applied to this product.

 1. In the left panel, select **[!UICONTROL Conditions]**.